 Dele Alli scored England’s second goal at Wembley against Malta.
-He’s been a regular when fit for Southgate, but the manager left him out of his most recent squad after a poor run of form at Tottenham.
+He’s often been a regular when fit for Southgate, but the manager left him out of his most recent squads after a poor run of form at Tottenham.

 Jesse Lingard, like Alli, was a regular for Southgate through to the end of the World Cup but he too has been left out of Southgate’s most recent squad as his performances for Man United haven’t been too good.

 Theo Walcott started on the wing against Malta.
 He only played two more times for England after that and hasn’t been involved since a friendly with Spain in 2016.
 He’s now a bit-part player at Everton.

 Wayne Rooney captained England against Malta in 2016.
 He played two more World Cup qualifiers before retiring from international football, although he did come out of that retirement to play one more match for England against the USA at Wembley in November 2018 to help promote The Wayne Rooney Foundation.
 He’s now playing Championship football for Derby County.

 Daniel Sturridge opened the scoring in the Malta game.
 He played for England just two more times.
 Aged 30, he’s recently had his contract with Trabzonspor voided after he was banned for breaking FA rules on gambling.